cfuke1/cfuke1.github.io/projects/lawlibrary.md

   - Archiving
   - Quality Control

-summary: "The UH Manoa Law Library is responsible for providing law and prelaw students with the necessary tools for success"
+summary: "The UH Manoa Law Library is responsible for providing law and prelaw students with the necessary tools for success."
 ---

-The UH Manoa Law Library
+The UH Manoa Law Library was founded by C.J.
+Richardson and Dean David R. Hood in September 1973.
+The library has information ranging from all types of Law, such as local Hawaiian and island laws to international law and law in overseas countries.
+It was created with law students in mind, and attempts to give them all the resources they need to be successful in their major.
+It serves as a treasure trove of information for these students, and always attempts to accommodate their needs with technology that can be borrowed and quiet areas for them to focus.
+It is also open 24/7, so law students have the freedom to come in on their own time to study and read.

-I have both worked at the YMCA and done volunteer work for the YMCA.
-As a maintainence worker, I was tasked with keeping the facility clean, and ensuring that foliage stayed trimmed.
-Working there taught me that it is important to take part in things bigger than yourself, and that it is rewarding to help others as well.
+I am currently am working the UH Manoa Law Library and have been working at there for about a month.
+Although my time there has been short so far, I have learned a lot from being there already.
+Being at the library has made sure that I stay organized, as the way that things need to be kept track of is very meticulous.
+Each book must be accounted for, and most media at the Law Library must be archived and stored somewhere.
+This means that in order to stay on top of everything, I have to be organized, and prepared for any new books that come my way.
+I am also responsible for monitoring the front desk.
+Any questions that are asked I need to be prepared for, and there are protocols in place for how to respond to different types of questions.
+Watching the front desk, responding to emails, and answering the phone all have helped me to build my ability to provide customer service.
+I feel much more prepared to talk to customers and assist them than I was before I started this job.
+Overall, I would say that working at the Law Library has substantially improved my ability to both help others, and stay organized.

-You can learn more at the (https://www.ymcahonolulu.org).
+You can learn more at the (https://law.hawaii.edu/).